-Of all the things I do to keep up with the business of running a household (and keeping it from turning into a complete mess!), my Morning Routine is the most important.
+Of all the things I done to keep up with the business of running a household (and keeping it from turning into a complete mess!), creating a Morning Routine has been the most valuable.

 It frees me up to concentrate on my work, give attention to my kids, and enjoy my husband because I know that life’s necessities are pretty much taken care of.

-The problem is that clocks move faster in the morning than they do during any other time of the day.
+The problem is that the mornings just seem to slip away at the speed of light.
+I’m certain that clocks move faster in the morning than they do during any other time of the day.
 Call me crazy, but I’m pretty sure it’s true!
-The mornings just seem to slip away at the speed of light.

 I am on a quest to be more productive, but